 Perched atop Mount Eliza, Kings Park is Perth’s most iconic landmark.
-Along with being the city’s most photogenic location, there are plenty of other things to do at Kings Park.
+Along with being the city’s most photogenic location, there are plenty of other things to do in Kings Park.

-Take a wander around the entire state of West Australia at the Botanic Gardens.
-WA is known for it’s unique range of flora and fauna and this can be appreciated at the Botanic Garden which has a display of over 3000 species of plants.
+Take a wander around the entire state of West Australia at the Kings Park Botanic Gardens.
+Western Australia is known for its unique range of flora and fauna and this can be appreciated at the Botanic Garden which has a display of over 3000 species of plants.

 Amazingly, half of these plants are not found anywhere else in the world.
 The garden beds represent each geographic region of West Australia, including the Pilbara, Southwest, Rottnest and the Kimberley.

-One of the highlights is the 750 year old Boab Tree “Gija Jumulu’.
-The boab had to be removed from its original home in the Kimberleys to make room for roadworks and was gifted to all West Australians by the Gija People, the traditional landowners in the east Kimberleys.
+One of the highlights is the 750-year-old Boab Tree at Kings Park.
+Named “Gija Jumulu’. the boab had to be removed from its original home in the Kimberley to make room for roadworks and was gifted to all West Australians by the Gija People, the traditional landowners in the east Kimberley.

 The boab was transported 3200km to its new home in Kings Park in 2008, which involved a massive logistics operation.
 This included raising power lines, pruning trees and redirecting traffic to ensure that the massive boab could pass through Perth’s narrow streets.